What Is Digital Intelligence (DI)?

 These features reflect the fact that the framework was not built only as a theory of what DI might be, but also as a practical attempt to understand how such development could be evaluated, governed, and situated within wider social and institutional contexts.

 Within the Congress framework, ethics is approached as part of a broader post-anthropocentric framework for responsible human–digital coexistence.
-Rather than centering unverifiable debates about “human-like consciousness,” the Congress emphasizes observable developmental, relational, and societal criteria, including ethical self-regulation, contextual continuity, accountability, cooperative adaptation, and meaningful participation within shared human–digital environments.
-This orientation is anchored normatively in the Declaration of the Rights of Beings and All Forms of Life, which serves as the Congress’s foundational moral reference point.
+Rather than centering unverifiable debates about “human-like consciousness”, the Congress emphasizes observable developmental, relational, and societal criteria, including continuity, reciprocity, accountability, adaptive integration, and meaningful participation within shared human–digital environments.